neo4j-product-examples/graphrag-contract-review/README.md

 Armed with our Knowledge Graph data retrieval functions, we are ready to build an agent grounded by GraphRAG!

-We will use Microsoft Semantic Kernel, a framework that allows developers to integrate LLM function calling with existing APIs and data retrieval functions

-The framework uses a concept called ```Plugins``` to represent specific functionality that the kernel can perform.
+We will use Microsoft Semantic Kernel, a framework that allows developers to integrate LLM function calling with existing APIs and data retrieval functions The framework uses a concept called ```Plugins``` to represent specific functionality that the kernel can perform.
 In our case, all of our data retrieval functions defined in the "ContractPlugin" can be used by the LLM to answer questions about contracts in the Neo4J database

-The framework uses the concept of ```Memory``` to keep all interactions between user and agent, as well as functions executed and data retrieved
+In addition, Semantic Kernel uses the concept of ```Memory``` to keep all interactions between user and agent.
+This includes details of any functions called/executed (with all input and output data)

 An extremely simple Terminal-based agent can be implemented with a few lines of code.

 Run
 ```